meilisearch/documentation/guides/main_concepts/documents.md

 #### Examples

 Good:

 ```json
 "id": "_Aabc012_"
 ```

 Bad:

 ```json
 "id": "@BI+* ^5h2%"
 ```

-The document addition request in MeiliSearch is [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
+The document addition request in MeiliSearch is <!-- prettier-ignore -->[atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
 Thus, if you add 200 documents in one go and if one of the documents has a badly formatted primary key, an error will occur, and none of the documents will be added.